 We developed the app with our standard React Native stack.
 The specifics of the field called for some unusual solutions: for example, the crypto wallet has no backend.
 Instead, its frontend turns directly to the Ethereum system, which deals with tokens.

 If you want to know the average costs of creating a blockchain app, we’ll be glad to tell you the secret.
-We do not claim that all agencies offer the same price and only speak for ourselves.
+We do not claim that every blockchain development company offers the same price and only speak for ourselves.

-Let’s look at the timing and cost of creating a prediction marketplace as one of the crypto blockchain applications that we described earlier.
+Pricing a blockchain project starts with scope: let’s look at the timing and cost of a prediction marketplace, one of the crypto blockchain applications we described earlier.
 Considering these estimations, you can get the approximate blockchain software development cost.

 Here’s how we estimate rates and timeframes of blockchain app development: